 • Casa de Santar: Combines historic architecture with traditional winemaking in the charming village of Santar.

-• Dão Wine Route: Connects historic estates throughout mountain villages.
+• Dão Wine Route: Connects historic estates scattered throughout beautiful mountain villages.

-• Serra da Estrela Cheese Tastings: Pair perfectly with structured Dão reds.
+• Serra da Estrela Cheese Tastings: Pair perfectly with structured Dão reds for an unforgettable culinary experience.

-• Private Tours from Porto: Combine winery visits with Portugal’s highest mountain scenery.
+• Private Tours: Combine winery visits with Portugal’s highest mountain scenery.

 Visitor Information:

-• Best Time to Visit: May-October for mountain weather; September-October for harvest activities.
+• Best Time to Visit: May to October provides ideal mountain weather, while September and October offer harvest activities.

-• Getting Around: Mountain roads require careful driving, but infrastructure is well-developed.
+• Getting Around: Mountain roads require careful driving, but the local infrastructure is well-developed.

-• Location: Regional hubs in Viseu and Coimbra, 2-3 hours from major cities.
+• Location: Regional hubs sit in Viseu and Coimbra, about two to three hours from major cities.

-Because the Dão receives fewer international visitors, English-language tours may be limited.
-However, this creates opportunities for intimate, personal experiences with passionate winemakers.
+Because the Dão receives fewer international visitors, English-language tours may be limited depending on where you go.
+However, this creates opportunities for intimate, personal experiences with truly passionate winemakers.

 portugal wine regions a complete travelers guide 3